2001Arpit/Mixed-Signal-FPGA/README.md

 - ASICs cannot be reconfigured and are very expensive to manufacture.
 It might require a respin if there is a fault in the design.
 - This price is compensated by their speed since FPGAs are generally slower.

+## Converting TL-Verilog to Verilog

+- To convert the file type, we will use Sandpiper SaaS.
+- It is developed by Redwood EDA.
+SandPiper is a code generator that helps you write Verilog or SystemVerilog code from TL-Verilog.